Financial Aid Timeline

 - Review your information that was submitted on the FAFSA.
 Make any adjustments, corrections or updates as appropriate.

 - Be sure to use the IRS Data Retrieval Tool, if eligible, to transfer required tax data directly to the FAFSA.

 - You should receive a notice of your Ohio College Opportunity Grant eligibility from the Ohio Department of Higher Ed one month after completing the FAFSA online.

 - Respond quickly if additional tax documentation is requested by the Financial Aid Office.

-- The Financial Aid Office will begin sending offer packages in mid-December to all students with complete financial aid files (may change depending on the 2024 FAFSA release date).
+- The Financial Aid Office will begin sending offer packages in mid-December to all students with complete financial aid files.

 - Your admission deposit of $200 for resident students is due by May 1 or within two weeks of acceptance if you were accepted after May 1.